-A total of 710 samples from the 2008 chum salmon bycatch were analyzed, of which 632 samples were successfully genotyped for 8 or more of the 11 loci and analyzed in GENALEX (Peakall and Smouse 2006) for data integrity.
+A total of 1,152 samples from the 2010 chum salmon bycatch were analyzed, of which 1,048 samples were successfully genotyped for 8 or more of the 11 loci and analyzed in GENALEX (Peakall and Smouse 2006) for data integrity.
 Previous simulation analyses have demonstrated that a set of 8 selected loci can provide similar levels of stock resolution as the entire set of 11 loci (Gray et al. 2010); this is also supported by results reported in the literature for other loci sets (Beacham et al. 2009b).
-From this analysis, three duplicate samples (individuals with identical genotypes) were detected and one of each was removed.
-The remaining 629 samples had genetic information for an average of 10.79 loci (out of 11).
-There were 532 samples with data for all 11 loci, 76 with 10 loci, 9 with 9 loci, and 12 with 8 loci.
-There were 2 individual allele calls observed that were not present in the chum salmon baseline; those alleles and the associated haplotype were changed to "no calls" for further analysis.
+The remaining 1,048 samples had genetic information for an average of 10.81 loci (out of 11).
+There were 908 samples with data for all 11 loci, 102 with 10 loci, 22 with 9 loci, and 16 with 8 loci.
+There were four individual allele calls observed that were not present in the chum salmon baseline; those alleles and the associated haplotype were changed to "no calls" for further analysis.

-For the mixture files, allele designations were converted to match those in the Fisheries and Oceans Canada (DFO) chum salmon microsatellite baseline (Beacham et al. 2009b, Beacham et al. 2009c).
+For the mixture files, allele designations were converted to match those in the Fisheries and Oceans Canada (DFO) chum salmon microsatellite baseline (Beacham et al. 2009b,c).
 Genotypes from converted mixtures were then exported from Excel as text files, and C programs were used to format the data into both SPAM and BAYES mixture files.
 Stock compositions were determined by comparing mixture genotypes with those from reference baseline populations.
-As described previously (Gray et al. 2010), baseline populations were grouped into the following 6 regions: East Asia, North Asia, Western Alaska, Upper/Middle Yukon, Southwest Alaska, and the Eastern Gulf of Alaska/Pacific Northwest (Prince William Sound to Washington State).
-A listing of the individual populations grouped by region is shown in Appendix 1.
+As described previously (Gray et al. 2010), baseline populations were grouped into the following six regions: East Asia, North Asia, Western Alaska, Upper/Middle Yukon, Southwest Alaska, and the Eastern Gulf of Alaska/Pacific Northwest (Prince William Sound to Washington State).
+A listing of the individual populations grouped by region is shown in the Appendix.

-As with previous chum bycatch analyses (Guyon et al. 2010, Marvin et al. 2011, Gray et al. 2010, and Gray et al. 2011), stock composition analysis for the 2008 chum bycatch samples was performed with both the SPAM and BAYES software by using previously published procedures (ADF&G 2003, Pella and Masuda 2001).
+As with previous chum bycatch analyses (Guyon et al. 2010; Marvin et al. 2011; Gray et al. 2010; Gray et al. 2011a,b), stock composition analysis for the 2010 chum bycatch samples was performed with both the SPAM and BAYES software by using previously published procedures (ADF&G 2003, Pella and Masuda 2001).
 Because the SPAM estimates were in close agreement with the BAYES estimates, the SPAM estimates are not shown.
 BAYES software uses a Bayesian algorithm to produce stock composition estimates and can account for missing alleles in the baseline (Pella and Masuda 2001).
 BAYES stock composition estimates based on data from all 11 loci were derived for the six regional groupings (Table 1).
 For each analysis, six Monte Carlo chains starting at disparate values of stock proportions were configured such that 95% of the stocks came from one designated region with weights equally distributed among the stocks of that region.
 The remaining 5% was equally distributed among remaining stocks from all other regions.
 For all estimates, a flat prior of 0.002625 (calculated as 1/381) was used for all 381 populations.
 The stock composition analyses were completed for a chain length of 10,000 with the first 5,000 deleted during the burn-in phase.
-Convergence of the chains to posterior distributions of stock proportions was determined with Gelman and Rubin shrink statistics, which were all 1.07 or less (Table 1), conveying strong convergence to a single posterior distribution (Pella and Masuda 2001).
+Convergence of the chains to posterior distributions of stock proportions was determined with Gelman and Rubin shrink statistics, which were all 1.05 or less (Table 1), conveying strong convergence to a single posterior distribution (Pella and Masuda 2001).

-Table 1. --Regional BAYES stock composition estimates for 629 chum salmon samples from the bycatch of the 2008 season Bering Sea groundfish trawl fishery.
+Table 1. -- Regional BAYES stock composition estimates for 1,048 chum salmon samples from the bycatch of the 2010 season Bering Sea groundfish trawl fishery.
 BAYES estimates utilized information from all 11 loci.
 BAYES mean estimates are provided with standard deviations (SD), 95% credible intervals, median estimate, and the associated Gelman and Rubin shrink statistic.